🆘 Crisis: 988 • 741741

 Author, Founder, Navy Veteran & Trauma Survivor

-Robert Greene is a writer and strategist focused on human behavior, relationships, and personal responsibility in a world that often rewards avoidance over truth.
-His work cuts through surface-level advice to explore the deeper patterns driving how people think, connect, and self-sabotage.
-Drawing from lived experience, global travel, and a background that blends creativity with systems thinking, Robert challenges conventional narratives around mental health, modern relationships, and personal growth.
-His perspective doesn't aim to comfort; it aims to create awareness.
+Robert Greene is a writer and strategist focused on human behavior, relationships, and personal development.
+Drawing from lived experience, global travel, and diverse perspectives, he explores the patterns driving how people think, connect, and self-sabotage.
+His work challenges conventional narratives around mental health, modern relationships, and personal growth.
 Because awareness is where real change begins.

 Related Questions